13bzhang/nightingale_rose/libretto/scene_1.md

 A great University, more than 100 years ago, before the Great War

 # Scene 1
-On a sunny day in late May, four friends picnic on a meadow by a stream, not far from the University.
+On a sunny day in late May, four friends picnic on a meadow by [a stream/a pond], not far from the University.

 ## The May Madrigal